antonmi/job_reactor/README.markdown

 ---------------------------
 Inside the job you can get information about when it starts, when it fails, which node execute job and etc.
 You also can add some arguments to the job on-the-fly which will be used in the subsequent callbacks and errbacks.
-These arguments then can be send back to the distibutor.
+These arguments then can be sent back to the distibutor.
 5. Reliability
 --------------
 You can run additional nodes and stop any nodes on-the-fly.